 She studied modern and contemporary dance at the Mary Anthony Dance Studio and at the Trisha Brown Studio in New York and has performed with the Human Kinetics Movement Arts.
 She is serious about Lazio, the soccer team that brought football to the city of Rome in 1900.

-- "The Maternal Lineage: Orality and Language in Natalia Ginzburg's Family Sayings" Journal of International Women's Studies, Volume 18, Issue 2, 2017
+2017 - "The Maternal Lineage: Orality and Language in Natalia Ginzburg's Family Sayings" Journal of International Women's Studies, Volume 18, Issue 1

-- "Student-Centered Teaching: Writing Through Passion" Komaba Journal of English Education, Volume 7, 2016 (Co-author)
+2016 - "Student-Centered Teaching: Writing Through Passion" Komaba Journal of English Education, Volume 7, University of Tokyo, co-author

-- "The New Paladins of the Humanities: A Warning" Warscapes, July 2015 (Co-author)
+2015 - "The New Paladins of the Humanities: A Warning" Warscapes, June 28th

-- "Narrating Absences, Narrating History" on the photographs of desaparecidos by Argentinian artist Gustavo Germano, Warscapes, August 2013 (Editor and Translator)
+2013 - Editor and Translator of "Narrating Absences, Narrating History" on the photographs of desaparecidos by Argentinian artist Gustavo Germano, Warscapes, August 2013

-- Food on hierarchy of taste and consumption of "otherness," Warscapes, June 2013
+2013 - Curator of the Retrospective Food on hierarchy of taste and consumption of "otherness," Warscapes, June 2013

-- Visas on migration, surveillance and militarization of space, Warscapes, March 2013
+2013 - Curator of the Retrospective Visas on migration, surveillance and militarization of space, Warscapes, March 2013

-- "Eye on Honduras," a conversation with historian Dana Frank, Warscapes, January 2013
+2013 - "Eye on Honduras," a conversation with historian Dana Frank on the human rights crisis after the coup, Warscapes, January 2013

 2012 - Curator of the Retrospective Uncertain Borders on the work of Gloria Anzaldùa, Warscapes, October 2012.